Wisdom/dev-docs/docs/tracking/integrations/slack.md

 To install Slack, create a Wisdom account and head over to your [organization configuration page](https://app.getwisdom.io/org/~/configs/info) where you will find the Slack installation button <a href='https://app.getwisdom.io/org/~/configs/info' target='blank' rel='noopener nofollow noreferrer'><img src='https://platform.slack-edge.com/img/add_to_slack@2x.png' className='inlineMini'/></a>

-**Note:** This integration needs to be set up only once per organization, as it becomes available for all projects.
+**Note 1:** This integration needs to be set up only once per organization, as it becomes available for all projects.

+**Note 2:** The Wisdom Slack app installation involves granting Wisdom certain data access abilities (eg. `users:read.email`).
+Wisdom uses this data to manage Wisdom and Slack users for team collaboration.
+Wisdom uses the Slack API to request data on the fly- Wisdom does not store Slack data.
+For the purposes of data removal requests, uninstalling the app will prevent Wisdom from accessing your data.

 ### Installation Steps